webrecorder/pywb/README.md

-PyWb 0.1 Beta
+PyWb 0.2 Beta
 ==============

 [![Build Status](https://travis-ci.org/ikreymer/pywb.png?branch=master)](https://travis-ci.org/ikreymer/pywb)

 pywb is a Python re-implementation of the Wayback Machine software.

-The goal is to provide a brand new, clean implementation of Wayback.
+The goal is to provide a brand new, clean implementation of the Wayback Machine.

+The 0.2 architecture includes a seperation of the project into distinct packages, which have their own tests and may be used seperately if needed.

 The focus is to focus on providing the best/accurate replay of archival web content (usually in WARC or ARC files), and new ways of handling dynamic and difficult content.